katox/omlab/README.md

 	lein repl
 	(go) ; init and run ring server
-	(load-test-data) ; load a testing data set (cljs-repl)	; create cljs REPL accepting connections at 9001
+	(load-test-data) ; load a testing data set (cljs-repl)	; create cljs REPL accepting connections at 9000 ; Compiling client js ...
+    ; Waiting for browser to connect ...

 You can now connect to the app at http://localhost:4000 and login with default dev credentials.
-When the application is loaded you should see the message `Opened Websocket REPL connection` in javascript Console.
+When the application is loaded you and connected should see the message and a new REPL prompt:

+  To quit, type: :cljs/quit
+  ClojureScript:cljs.user>

 You can now access the browser from the REPL session.